How to Hear Better in Noisy Restaurants: My 2026 Strategy

 2. Time Your Cravings (The 5:00 PM Club)

 It’s about managing the cognitive load.
 When I’m not fighting against forty other voices, my brain doesn't get as tired.
 People don't realize that hearing loss is exhausting.
 By the end of a loud meal, I used to feel like I’d just finished a marathon.
 Going early is a simple fix that takes the pressure off.
 Plus, the service is usually better, and I’m home in time to catch the news without feeling like my head is spinning.
+It’s also one of the best ways to combat the feeling that hearing loss causes brain fog after a long day of socializing.

 3. Be Honest with Your Server